 Democracy Outcomes sought: People are encouraged and enabled to stand for office.
 Councillors understand their role and undertake it effectively and ethically.
 Councillors can participate equally in council business.
 Councillors are provided with the support, information, and resources they need.
 Councillors represent the diversity of the people they serve.
 Councillors are safe and protected from harm.
-Theme Questions to ask Candidates and prospective candidates Does the council provide comprehensive information to prospective and official candidates about the role of the councillor, the council and any associated responsibilities and benefits?
+Theme Questions to ask Candidates and prospective candidates Councillors Does the council provide comprehensive information to prospective and official candidates about the role of the councillor, the council and any associated responsibilities and benefits?
 Are the approaches to the outreach to and information for prospective candidates made according to the need to encourage diversity in candidates and informed by the council's Diversity Declaration?
 Does the council signpost prospective candidates to information provided by the WG, WLGA, Electoral Commission and other organisations providing information for candidates?
 Do councillors, the council and local parties promote fair and respectful campaigning initiatives?
 Are prospective candidates informed about support for standing such as the Access to Elected Office fund?
+Are prospective candidates informed of the expectations placed on them to take part in induction and continuing professional development some of which will be mandatory?
+Are all councillors, when elected or when being selected for a understand their role, responsibilities, specialist position, provided with information and guidance about all aspects of their role?

-And a managed through the state of the same stations Are prospective candidates informed of the expectations placed on them to take part in induction and continuing professional development some of which will be mandatory?
-Councillors Are all councillors, when elected or when being selected for a understand their specialist position, provided with information and guidance role, about all aspects of their role? responsibilities, Are all members provided with a competency framework to and understand the skills and knowledge required of councillors? accountabilities.
-Have role descriptions (see WLGA models for examples) been accountabilities. formally adopted by the council and agreed by individual , , , , , , , , , , , , , , , , , , , , councillors?
-Have councillors serving on outside bodies been provided with: guidance on their role and responsibilities, legal information such as their accountabilities and interests, an explanation of the expectations placed on them by their nominating council, requirements for communication with and reporting back from the outside body?
-Standards of Do all councillors understand their responsibilities in adhering conduct to the local code of conduct?
-Have they received local Jonado guidance and any information provided by the Public Services Ombudsman for Wales?
+and Are all members provided with a competency framework to accountabilities. understand the skills and knowledge required of councillors?
+Have role descriptions (see WLGA models for examples) been formally adopted by the council and agreed by individual councillors?
+Have councillors serving on outside bodies been provided with: guidance on their role and responsibilities, legal information such as their accountabilities and interests. an explanation of the expectations placed on them by their nominating council, requirements for communication with and reporting back from the outside body?
+Standards of Do all councillors understand their responsibilities in adhering to the local code of conduct?
+Have they received local conduct guidance and any information provided by the Public Services Ombudsman for Wales?
 Do standards committees and chairs understand their particular roles and responsibilities?
 Do political group leaders promote and maintain high standards of conduct and cooperate with the standards committee?
 Have all councillors formally committed to undertake all aspects of their role with civility and respect towards each other, the public and officers in all settings and media?
 Are instances of bullying, harassment and intimidation dealt with quickly and effectively?
-The constitution Do all councillors understand the constitution including: the roles, responsibilities, and limits to the roles of committees, the role of individual councillors and officers, councillor /officer protocols, meeting practice, standing orders, rules of debate, · · public engagement, releases the according to acc roles on the council where councillor training is Office deemed mandatory?
+The constitution Do all councillors understand the constitution including: the roles, responsibilities, and limits to the roles of committees. the role of individual councillors and officers, councillor /officer protocols, meeting practice, standing orders, rules of debate. public engagement, roles on the council where councillor training is deemed mandatory?
 Officer support Does every committee, panel, forum etc. have an appropriate level of officer support?
+Are councillors supported adequately in their collaborative and joint work with other councils or organisations, for example on corporate joint committees?
+Are councillors supported in their community and case work?
+Are all councillors provided with the information and research they are entitled to according to the requirements of the statutory guidance issued under section 8 (1A) of the Local Government Wales Measure 2011.